 Things to do in Namibia Namibia is an amazing country with lots of great, spectacular and countless things to do that are unique to the country.
 Namibia offers colourful dunes, vast open deserts, spectacular wildlife, local tribes and an endless coastline.
 When I first visited, I...

 Vintage cars in the desert of Namibia Namibia is a vast and beautiful country located in Southern Africa.
 It is mainly known for its wildlife, stunning natural landscapes, 'skeleton coast' and spectacular red dunes.
 Around 80% of Namibia is made up of desert, giving...

 Southern Namibia Namibia is a country which has by far some of the most spectacular scenery in Africa.
 It’s a country of superlatives, with vast unspoiled landscapes, diverse wildlife, unique landmarks and interesting cultures.
 The name of the country is derived from...

-I admit, I have been suffering vertigo for a very long time now.
+Skydiving in Swakopmund I admit, I have been suffering vertigo for a very long time now.
 It all started when I was fourteen years old and went on a trip to Paris with my parents.
-I was overwhelmed by this huge city and it’s beautiful buildings and of course I wanted to climb the...
+I was overwhelmed by this huge city and it’s beautiful buildings and of course I wanted...

 Kolmanskop - A ghost town in Namibia Not a whole lot can be said about the abandoned ghost town in the south west of the Namib desert in Namibia.
-Established in the early 1900’s, it reached a peak population of just 1300, before it was eventually abandoned in 1956, to be slowly reclamed by the...
+Established in the early 1900’s, it reached a peak population of just 1300, before it was eventually abandoned in 1956, to...

-Located in the northern part of Namibia, Etosha is one of Africa’s premier game viewing parks.
+Etosha National Park Located in the northern part of Namibia, Etosha is one of Africa’s premier game viewing parks.
 When it was proclaimed a national game reserve in 1907, Namibia was still under German rule and known as German South West Africa.
-Currently the national park covers...
+Currently the...